 C. During World War I, she worked as a nurse

 D. She earned her master’s in fine arts from Columbia University

-Although the question is phrased in terms of a “transition,” you must focus on the information that follows because the underlined sentence serves to set it up — what comes before is less important.
-The portion of the sentence after the colon focuses on the fact that multiple members of O’Keeffe’s family participated in creating art.
-The only answer that information is consistent with is (B); all the other options are off-topic.
+Although the question is phrased in terms of a “transition,” you must focus on the information that follows because the underlined sentence must set up that information — what comes before is less important.
+The portion of the sentence that follows the colon focuses on the fact that multiple members of O’Keeffe’s family participated in creating art.
+The only answer that information is consistent with is (B); all of the other options are off-topic.